40 Health Symptoms You Should Never Ignore

 If you have consistent joint pain, you may be suffering from rheumatoid arthritis (RA).
 According to the Arthritis Foundation, RA affects over 1.5 million Americans, making it the most common form of arthritis.
 Sufferers are born with this disease, but the symptoms commonly appear in those who are 30 to 60 years of age.
 It's an auto-immune disease that causes an inflammation in the joints, which can be painful and limit mobility.

-Recommendation: RA has no cause and unfortunately, no cure.
+The Remedy Rx: RA has no cause and unfortunately, no cure.
 However, the sooner you visit your doctor and get diagnosed, the sooner you can get on a treatment plan that makes it easier for you to continue enjoying life.

 You keep getting nosebleeds